nikvo1/napari-nuclephaser/docs/Widgets/Calibrate with DAPI.rst

 **Calibration proportion** determines which part of small images array will be used for calibration, and which part - for test.
 If you have an array of 100 small images and Calibration proportion = 0,1, 10 of those images will be used for calibration, 90 - for test.

+**DAPI confidence threshold** is used for setting up the confidence threshold of "perfect predictor" model.

+.. hint:: Use **Predict on single image** widget beforehand to test and experiment with how this "perfect predictor" you want to use performs.

+**Save folder** is used for selecting a folder in which the calibration plot and metadata.txt files will be saved.
+Inside this folder, a subfolder will be created with Expereiment name.

+**Experiment name** is used for setting up the subfolder name in **Save folder** for saving the results.
+If such folder already exists, will create another subfolder with *Experiment name1* or *Experiment name2* etc.

+Further parameters are **advanced settings**.
+Consider changing them only if you have troubles with default ones.

 **Random seed** is used for exact reproduction of data.
 The calibration and test parts are divided randomly, using the same random seed will result in the same division.

-**DAPI confidence threshold** is used for setting up the confidence threshold of "perfect predictor" model.

-.. hint:: Use **Predict on single image** widget beforehand to test and experiment with how this "perfect predictor" you want to use performs.

 **Postprocess** field is a part of sliced inference parameters.
 It's an optional parameter, learn more at :doc:`page about sliced inference </General information/Sliced inference overview>`.